jlaroche/Documentation-en/docs/Data_Standardization/index.md

 ### **Experimental design and protocol metadata**

-This metadata enables researchers to judge pertinence of a dataset.
+This metadata enables researchers to judge pertinence of a dataset arising from samples or observations where the data itself doesn't clearly define the experimental groups or context of collection, or sensitive methodology involved.

  * For example, the [Experimental Design Assistant](https://nc3rs.org.uk/our-portfolio/experimental-design-assistant-eda) generates visual diagrams of multi-group and experimental variable studies in animal research for easy comparison.
  * The OBI ontology provides a sizeable list of [study design](http://purl.obolibrary.org/obo/OBI_0500000) terms which can be referenced from across life science research domains.